FAU-LAP/NOMAD-CAMELS/paper.md

 Each instrument may provide its own manual control(s).
 This is for example used in PID-package.

 ## Measurement protocols
+When a measurement is run from NOMAD CAMELS, a complete python file, that can also be executed on its own, outside the UI, is generated.
+This enables users who have more specific requirements than provided by NOMAD CAMELS to add further functions to their protocol.
+Furthermore, the files can be exported and imported at other PCs running NOMAD CAMELS, enabling users to share their protocols with colleagues.

+A measurement protocol or recipe is made up of several single steps.
+These are pre-defined blocks in the generated script that cover things like setting or reading instrument channels (e.g. a voltage), but also more sophisticated, frequently used functions like sweeping over a value.
+Instrument drivers can bring their own steps.
+The PID package does this, for example, with a step that is used to wait until the PID indicates that it is stable.

+## Data output
+At the end of a protocol (or if it encounters an error), the data from NOMAD CAMELS is saved into an hdf5 file that is structured closely to the NeXus format [@Konnecke2015].
+Exporting into csv for the data and into json for the metadata is also possible.

+The raw data that should be collected is defined by the user, mainly with protocol steps like "Read_Channels".
+Additionally to that, NOMAD CAMELS collects the available metadata.
+A big part of the metadata is all instrument settings of the instruments used.
+Further, information about user and investigated sample are added if provided.

+It should be emphasized that the data file contains the complete python script that was used to create this data file.
+Additionally, the information about the python environment in which it was run is saved as well.
+This hugely simplifies reproducibility, since the measurement can be run the same way again, years later.

 # Acknowledgements